 Joshua presented his manuscript on Fisher’s affirmative action Supreme Court case, “Why are we doing this?
 Critical discourse analysis of Fisher’s diversity rationales,” at the Association for the Study of Higher Education (ASHE) annual conference in November 2016.
 He is also completing a manuscript on community college English instructors learning and enacting culturally-relevant pedagogy, which will be presented at the 2017 American Educational Research Association (AERA) annual conference.

-Chelsea Connery is a first year doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department.
+Chelsea Connery is a second year doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department.
 Chelsea received her B.A. in Spanish, B.S. in Secondary World Language Education, and M.A. in Curriculum Instruction at the University of Connecticut.
 She then taught Spanish at Bulkeley High School.
 During her second year of teaching, she became TESOL certified through ARCTELL and began teaching English as a Second Language.
 She also co-led her school's Urban Gardening Club, collaborating with the Grow Hartford Youth Program.

 Robert taught for seven years as a social studies teacher at the Metropolitan Learning Center for Global and International Studies (MLC), an interdistrict magnet school intended to provide a high-quality education and promote racial, ethnic, and economic integration.